jundalisay/superb/content/en/material/age-universe.md

 Superphysics is rooted in the aether, as the highest layer in the 5-layer universe.

-{{< img src="/graphics/physics/layercomp.jpg" cap="Superphysics has the aether as the highest layer or element, based on the Hindu Pancabhutas and Taoist Wu-xing framework.
+{{< img src="/graphics/physics/layercomp.jpg" cap="Superphysics has the aether as the highest layer or element, based on the neatly-ordered and intuitive Hindu Pancabhutas and Taoist Wu-xing framework.
 Materialist Physics has matter as the highest layer or element, as an effect of fully embracing the illusion created  by Nature" >}}

 Instead of a material big bang, the universe began as [aethereal ideas of the Supreme Mind](/material/principles/part-1/chapter-02/) (Saguna Brahma).

-These ideas flow down (as per Taoism) onto the Spacetime layer as vortices.
+These ideas flow down (as per Taoism) as Thoughts onto the Spacetime layer, manifesting as vortices (as per Descartes).
 - Clockwise vortices convert matter and objects into energy and ideas.
 In cosmology, this manifests as quasars.
 - Counter-Clockwise vortices convert energy and ideas into matter and objects.
 This manifests as galaxies.